 Participants must be citizens and permanent residents of Spain, graduates in engineering or science from a university in Catalonia, speak and write fluently in both Catalan and Spanish, and be able to succeed in courses taught in English.

-The Balsells International Mobility Program is a unique opportunity for undergraduate students in the Catalonia region of Spain to complete their mobility projects in bioengineering at the University of Colorado Boulder College of Engineering and Applied Science.
+The Balsells International Mobility Program is a unique opportunity for undergraduate students in the Catalonia region of Spain to complete their mobility projects at the University of Colorado Boulder College of Engineering and Applied Science.
 The program provides the opportunity to complete a semester research internship in a campus engineering lab. >Learn more

 To apply for the Balsells Graduate Fellowship Program you need to: